Finding a Top Financial Advisor Firm in Oakland, California

 - Retirement planning

 Bell Investment Advisors is a major believer in utilizing various index funds to build its clients’ portfolios.
-It primarily uses mutual funds, exchange-traded funds (ETFs) and, occasionally, individual securities.
-The firm says that it believes these investments will offer both strong diversification as well as low trading fees, making it easier for your portfolio to be successful.
+It primarily uses no-load mutual funds and exchange-traded funds (ETFs).
+It will occasionally invest in individual securities.
+The firm says that it believes these investments will offer both strong diversification and low trading fees, increasing the odds that your portfolio is successful.

 However, your portfolio’s success also depends on the exact investment choices made.
-To make investment decisions, the firm uses two types of analysis: technical analysis and fundamental analysis.
+To make investment decisions, the firm uses a combination of technical analysis and fundamental analysis.
 Fundamental analysis looks at the economic and company-specific factors of an investment opportunity to determine its value.
 Technical analysis is much more driven by statistics, like past prices of an investment and overall market activity, to forecast how an investment’s price will change over time.

-As you can likely tell by its name, John, W. Brooker & Co.
-CPAs, PC is not only a financial advisor firm.
-It can also handle your tax preparation needs.
-In support of this service, there are two certified public accountants (CPAs) at this firm, as well as two certified financial planners (CFPs) and one chartered financial analysts (CFAs) for financial planning and management.
+Brooker Wealth Management is a division of John, W. Brooker & Co.
+CPAs, which can also handle your tax preparation needs.
+In support of this service, there are certified public accountants (CPAs) at this firm, as well as certified financial planners (CFPs) and chartered financial analysts (CFAs).

-John W. Booker & Co. says it serves both individuals and high-net-worth individuals, as well as employer-sponsored pension and profit-sharing plans, charitable foundations, corporations, estates, trusts and non-profit organizations.
+Brooker Wealth Management says it serves both non-high-net-worth individuals and high-net-worth individuals, as well as employer-sponsored pension and profit-sharing plans and charitable foundations.
 This fee-only firm calls for a minimum of $100,000 in investable assets to open an account.

-As it was established in 1983, John W. Brooker & Co., CPAs, PC is the oldest financial advisor firm on this list.
-Partners and principal owners Daniel Beatty, Larry Jakubowitz and Joseph Wells independently own the firm.
+As it was established in 1983, John W. Brooker & Co., CPAs, PC is one of the oldest financial advisor firms on this list.
+Partners Daniel Beatty, Larry Jakubowitz and Joseph Wells independently own the firm.

 The firm offers comprehensive financial planning, which takes into account all aspects of your financial life to create a workable plan.
 It also offers more goal-based services, like retirement planning, real estate investment analysis, higher education funding analysis, estate plan creation and review, mortgage and refinancing evaluation and insurance review.

-Your personal risk tolerance, liquidity needs and time horizon will dictate how your assets are ultimately invested.
+Your personal risk tolerance, liquidity needs and time horizon will dictate how your assets are ultimately invested at this firm.
 However, the firm does have its own set of preferred investment types that it tends to use in client portfolios.
 These include domestic and foreign stocks and bonds, no-load mutual funds, exchange-traded funds (ETFs), certificates of deposit (CDs) and U.S. government securities.

 The firm says it is focused on long-term, sustainable portfolio growth, but it also utilizes shorter-term investments to meet clients’ liquidity needs.